Algonquins of Barriere Lake

 - Long Term Capital Investment Plan

 The Rapid Lake reserve was established for the use of the Algonquins of Barriere Lake in 1961.
 With a surface area of 29,7 hectares (73,4 acres), the reserve is located 134 km north of Maniwaki, on the shore of the Cabonga Reservoir.
 As of December 31, 2015 the community had 764 members, with 582 living on reserve.

 The Algonquins of Barriere Lake have always chosen their leaders according to custom.
 In 1996, the community's traditional oral rules (Mitchikanibikok Anishinabe Onakinakewin) were codified in writing for the first time.
 They were approved on April 9, 1997, first of all by the Elders, then by Barriere Lake members gathered in a general assembly.

 When a dispute arises concerning the leadership issue, it is up to the community to find a way of settling the dispute and identifying a long-term solution.
-However, when the parties involved, including the Band Council, formally request it, the Department can suggest, for example, that both parties submit to a mediation/facilitation process.
-In 2007, Judge Réjean Paul was chosen as mediator to settle a leadership issue that arose as a result of the customary leadership selection of August 2006.

 The 1991 Trilateral Agreement

 Since forest resources are a provincial jurisdiction, this pilot project about the management of renewable resources (wildlife and forest) was negotiated between the Government of Quebec and the Algonquins of Barriere Lake.